bugduino/ethereal-pragma/Readme.md

-# Pragma - Lending like a charm
+# Pragma - Trustless lending made easy

-Live demo on Rinkeby (best on Desktop): [https://bugduino.github.io](https://bugduino.github.io)
+Live demo on Rinkeby (best on Desktop): [https://bugduino.github.io/ethereal-pragma](https://bugduino.github.io/ethereal-pragma)

 This is a PoC for the Ethereal Hackathon